-Senate Bill No. 483, introduced by Senator Reese, amends the Louisiana Board of Pharmacy's membership structure and qualifications.
+Senate Bill No. 483, introduced by Senator Reese, amends the structure and membership qualifications of the Louisiana Board of Pharmacy.
 The bill reduces the number of pharmacist members from sixteen to eight, with one pharmacist elected from each of the eight pharmacy districts.
-Additionally, it establishes a new category of eight licensed healthcare professional members, which includes three sterile compounding pharmacists, one chain pharmacy pharmacist, one hospital pharmacist, one independent community pharmacy pharmacist, one licensed physician, and one registered nurse.
+Additionally, it establishes eight licensed healthcare professional members, including three compounding pharmacists, one chain pharmacy pharmacist, one hospital pharmacist, one independent community pharmacy pharmacist, and two licensed healthcare professionals with prescriptive authority representing specific districts.
 The bill also mandates that the governor ensure diversity in appointments and introduces term limits for board members, allowing them to serve no more than two consecutive full terms.

 Statutes affected: